 This abundant shorebird is fairly light, weighing around 0.04-0.08 lb (0.018-0.036 kg).

 No specific terms have been allocated to the members of Calidris mauri based on their gender.
 The males are referred to as male western sandpipers while the females are known as female western sandpipers.

 Since no specific name has been allocated to a western baby sandpiper, it can be referred to by the generic name for a baby bird, a chick.

 Western sandpipers are carnivores in terms of diet.
 As a part of their diet, they mostly eat insects, spiders, and other invertebrates.
 When near coastal regions, these North American birds have also been known to feed on crustaceans as their primary source of food.

 Western sandpipers have not yet been domesticated in any known forms.
-However, owing to the fact that these wintering birds with longer bills are mostly foragers and are migratory species, it would be a bad idea to entrap them in cages or small spaces as pets as foraging for these birds takes place in wet meadow and tundra.
+However, because these wintering birds with longer bills are mostly foragers and are migratory species, it would be a bad idea to entrap them in cages or small spaces as pets as foraging for these birds takes place in wet meadows and tundra.

 Western sandpipers are known for an unusual breeding strategy known as polyandry, wherein a female will mate with up to four males during a breeding season.

 The oldest living adult western sandpiper that was found in the wild was of age just over nine years.